theimpostor/try-nvim/README.md

 Scripts to install standalone instances of Neovim or a Neovim distro.

-Each script in this repo downloads the latest stable release of [Neovim](https://neovim.io/) (linux or mac) in to the user's home directory and adds a script to `$HOME/.local/bin` to launch Neovim with it's own [XDG](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) config and data dirs.
-That way different distros of Neovim can be installed and tried out without interfering with each other.
+Each script in this repo downloads the latest stable release of [Neovim](https://neovim.io/) (linux or mac) in to the user's home directory and adds a script to `$HOME/.local/bin` to launch Neovim with it's own [XDG](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) directories.
+This allows multiple installations of Neovim to coexist with separate configuration, plugins, and themes etc.

 # Prerequisites